2110521-2563-1-Software-Architecture/TBD/README.md

 ```

-# Compare how to call the methods based on gRPC and REST API side-by-side.
+## 3.Compare how to call the methods based on gRPC and REST API side-by-side.

 | Functions | gPRC | REST API |
 | :---: | :---: | :---: |